Skip to Content

 Research (18 semester hours)

-You will complete one research internship and one university teaching internship.
+You will complete one university teaching internship.
 You will work with your advisor to determine the type of internships that will be most useful for your future career.

 Dissertation (12 semester hours)